Remote Education

 -links to recorded teaching via the Oak National Academy and White Rose Maths resources

--specific links to other websites such as BBC Bitesize, Twinkl, Classroom Secrets etc where beneficial videos, PowerPoints and activities are available.
+-specific links to other websites such as BBC Bitesize, Twinkl, Classroom Secrets, etc. where beneficial videos, PowerPoints and activities are available.

 Teachers will provide differentiated learning for children working significantly below their year group and teaching will be delivered through approaches described above.